Evalinemacharia/Akan-names/README.md

 * Clone the project to your Computer.
 * Open the project with your desired code editor.
 * Enjoy!
+## BDD
+Enter the date of birth
+Enter the month of birt
+Enter the Year of birth
+Select gender example male or female

 ## Known Bugs
 The current version runs with no any known bugs.
 ## Technologies Used